So You Want to Go Public?

 Additionally, a company must have issued a minimum number of securities of a minimum market value for public distribution.
 These threshold numbers are imposed by the Exchange to ensure market liquidity.

 The Exchange also imposes requirements on the company’s management and control group.
-A listed company must have at least three directors, one of which must have expertise in the area of the company’s actual or proposed business, and another of which must have had favourable experience in operating and managing a public company.
+A listed company must have at least three directors, one of which must have expertise in the area of the company’s actual or proposed business, and another of which must have had favorable experience in operating and managing a public company.
 At least two directors must not be employees, senior officers, control persons, or management consultants.
 All members of management should be free of any history of past criminal behaviour, fraud, breach of trust, or securities violations.
 Except in limited circumstances, a listed company must have a chief executive officer (“CEO”) and a chief financial officer (“CFO”); the CEO and the CFO cannot be the same person.

 Further, a company must establish an audit committee composed of at least three directors.
 After the IPO, audit committee members cannot be employees, control persons, or officers of the company, or have immediate family members that are employees, control persons, or officers of the company.
 The audit committee must review the financial statements, management discussion and analysis of the financial statements, and any press releases concerning earnings of the issuer before they are approved by the board of directors and disseminated to the public.